hadoop-sandbox/hadoop-sandbox/README.md

 ## Smoke test

+:warning: *WARNING:* The following steps will need to store data on disk.
+When running on macOS, you should ensure that Docker's *Disk image size* is set to a capacity that can hold the dataset (9.3 GiB in the example) at least 3 times.

 Start the cluster and log on to client node (see above).
 You can run Teragen/Terasort/Teravalidate to see if the cluster is able to run Hadoop MapReduce jobs and read/write to HDFS.
 To generate a 9.3 GiB dataset you would use:

 ```bash
 hadoop jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-*.jar \
    teragen 100000000 /user/sandbox/teragen
 ```

 Teragen generates test data to be sorted by Terasort.
 To sort the generated dataset, you would use

 ```bash
 hadoop jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-*.jar \
    terasort /user/sandbox/teragen /user/sandbox/terasort
 ```

 Terasort sorts the generated dataset and outputs the same dataset globally sorted.
 Teravalidate verifies that the dataset is globally sorted.
 You can run it like this:

 ```bash
 hadoop jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-*.jar \
    teravalidate /user/sandbox/terasort /user/sandbox/teravalidate
 ```

-:warning: *WARNING*: The data is stored on HDFS and could be spilled to disk.
-When running on macOS, you should ensure that Docker's *Disk image size* is set to a capacity that can hold the dataset at least 3 times.

 ## Testing native code

 Loading of native code dependencies can be verified on the client node as well.
 To check, issue the following command:

 ```bash
 hadoop checknative